 The Invisible Series

 The Invisible Series presents the inextricable relation between life and visibility.
 Through an examination of invisibility as it exists socially, physically, and imaginatively, the series emphasizes the danger that lies in the invisibility of prejudices which prevent us from equitably seeing all; it invites a consideration of visibility as a human right and social invisibility as an enabler of dehumanization.
-The Phantom Wall: The Pervasive Politics of Prejudice, The Cats of Chimbai, and the Art of the Refugee will be upcoming exhibitions featured in this series.
+The Phantom Wall: The Pervasive Politics of Prejudice, The Cats of Chimbai, and the Art of the Displaced will be upcoming exhibitions featured in this series.

 The Lumiere Series